whyisthisbroken/atmospheric-weather-card-backup/README.md

 <br>

-A taller card with a big temperature and a live subtext in the top-left, a UV ring in the top-right, today's high and low at the bottom, and a scrollable eight-hour forecast strip underneath.
+A taller card with a big temperature, a UV ring, today's high and low at the bottom, and a scrollable hourly forecast underneath.

 ```yaml
 type: custom:atmospheric-weather-card